Faux28/Works/AWS-SDK/Send_Message_to_slack/README.md

 11.Select a channel in dropdown and click allow

-Create a environmental variable for the program - [Webhook_url] Set the webhook url of the created slack app as the value for the variable
+Create a environmental variable `Webhook_URL` for the program.

+Set the webhook url of the created slack app as the value for the variable